 Step 4: Monitor Real-Time Reports

-Step 5: Standardize Key Events Naming
+Step 5: Standardize Key Event Naming

 Best Practices to Avoid Missing Key Events